-Roads & Paths: These represent the major decision points and subsequent direction we take like more education, should I take this job, do I go out on my own, is it time for a change.
+Roads & Paths: These represent the major decision points and the subsequent direction we take like more education, should I take this job, do I go out on my own, is it time for a change.

 Reputation: We leave a footprint on our journey, and it can be managed and leveraged.

-- Builder: When you are looking and feel ready to get to the next level in your current arena of expertise (next level job title, bigger portfolio, etc.)
+- Builder: When you are looking and feel ready to get to the next level in your current arena of expertise (next-level job title, bigger portfolio, etc.)

 - Explorer: When you seek a career change without clear ideas about what’s next

 Encounters: As you make your way, you will run into people who will influence your trajectory.
 As advisors.
 As influencers.
 As connectors.
 As agitators.
 Like other parts of your journey, you can manufacture more of these encounters.
-Consider me as one of these people, the “Yoda” to you, Luke (pick your favourite hero).
+Consider me as one of these people, the “Yoda” to you, Luke (pick your favorite hero).

-Other Seasons: Like seasons of the year, our appetite for adventure, change and growth also ebbs and flows over the course of our professional life.
-Factors like health and wellness, and family changes can have a major impact on whether we are just trying to hold on, our seeking to grow and expand.
+Other Seasons: Like seasons of the year, our appetite for adventure, change, and growth also ebbs and flows over the course of our professional life.
+Factors like health and wellness and family changes can have a major impact on whether we are just trying to hold on, our seeking to grow and expand.

 - Degree of clarity: Who are you professionally?
 What is your offering?
 Are you clear on your natural target markets?